 This is a critical thinking course developed as part of Clemson's CT2 initiative that aims to incorporate and develop critical thinking skills in addition to covering the topical course material.
-Thus, we will also focus on discussing the elements of critical thinking.
+Thus, we will also focus on discussing and using the elements of critical thinking.
 Critical thinking is the ability to interpret and analyze a problem and to determine and evaluate possible solutions.
 It is a self-reflective process for learning and problem solving that must be cultivated and practiced because it can challenge current beliefs and thought processes.
 Critical thinking requires both cognition (thinking) and character skills (such as motivation, curiosity, perseverance, intellectual humility, and confidence).
-These skills are required for successful scientists, and are widely sought after by graduate schools, pre-professional schools, and employers.
-Assignments in this course are designed to develop these broadly applicable critical thinking skills that will be assessed using an online assessment at the beginning of this course (specific details about this assessment will be provided in class).
+These skills are required for the successful practice of science, and scientists with these skills are widely sought after by graduate schools, pre-professional schools, and employers.
+Assignments in this course are designed to develop these broadly applicable critical thinking skills.